-If the outside opening has not yet been made refer to page 9 through page 11 for the recommended locations and the jobspecific plans for the exact location.
+If the outside opening has not yet been made, see page 9 through page 12 for the recommended locations and the jobspecific plans for the exact location.
 Follow national and local codes.

-Wall opening
+Wall Opening

-Cut the wall opening so that it is slightly larger than the louver being installed.
-Refer to Table 3 on page 10.
+Cut the wall opening so that it is slightly larger than the louver being installed (see Table 4 on page 11).

-If the opening is already there refer to Table 5 on page 12 for dimensions.
-Measure to be sure there is a minimum of 3/8" (9 mm) clearance around all sides.
+For dimensions, see Table 6 on page 16.
+If the opening is already there, measure to be sure there is a minimum of 3/8" (9 mm) clearance around all sides.
 For masonry installations, follow national and local codes and install a lintel above all louvers.